kammitama5/kammitama5.github.io/_posts/2018-6-17-Sunday-June-17th.md

 - I have a window seat to and back (phew).
 I won't have my Shake Shack (wrong airline..that's in July!), but I think this is the terminal with Dunkin', so...haha.
 LAX is such a hot mess!
 Carry a good sense of humour with you because it's a train wreck...very disorganized.
+- I'll take a cup of attitude to go, please :D
 - I think I'm going to go to work in the morning for a few hours, because it's one bus stop away from work, so it will be cheaper if I go in the morning and take the bus to the airport.
 - It's going to be a six hour flight.
 Yikes.
 I thought it was five!
 I'm probably going to get internet